 - Improvements around spam protection

-- Control Cloudapps (because more and more applications are running in the browser)
+- Control cloudapps (as more and more apps are run in the browser)

-- IoT devices are becoming more and more of a topic, and there are solutions for that too.
+- IoT devices are becoming more and more of an issue, and there are solutions for them as well.

 And what about Sophos SG or UTM?
-Unfortunately, we have to disappoint you because there was no news, which is also a clear sign where the journey will go.
+Unfortunately, we have to disappoint you, because there was no news about this, which is also a clear sign of where the journey will go.

-Currently we are already using XG in some cases.
-For larger projects we still use the UTM (depending on the requirements).
-In September, when v17 is available, XG will be our first choice.
-If you have SG hardware, there is a free update to the SFOS.
-If you can see, it’s not that bad!
+Currently, we are already using XG in isolated cases.
+For larger projects, however, we still use UTM (depending on requirements).
+From September, when v17 is available, XG will be our first choice.
+However, if you have SG hardware, there is a free update to the SFOS.
+So everything is half as bad.